jennguyen2/streamlit/README.md

 # Streamlit: Work in Progress

-This repository contains two Streamlit applications:
+This repository contains several Streamlit applications:

 - **Food App**: Helps you browse recipes, create shopping lists, and manage a recipe backlog.
-- **Oil App**: Allows you to upload CSV datasets and view summary statistics using pandas.
+- **Oil App**: Projects Oil prices and notifies when best to buy
+- **Profiler App**:

 ## Project Structure